gregpalmr/alluxio-on-emr/README.md

 ## Background

-Alluxio Data Orchestration allows data engineers to allow data consumers to access data anyware in the enterprise.
-Weather it be an on-prem Hadoop cluster or S3 compatible storage, or a cloud based datalake, Alluxio's unified-namespace feature allows Presto, Impala, Drill, Dremio, Spark and Hive users to access remote data without knowing that the data is remote.
-And Alluxio's memory and NVMe based caching allows those users to access the data a "local data" query speeds.
+Alluxio Data Orchestration enables data engineers to allow data consumers to access data anyware in the enterprise.
+Whether the data is in an on-prem storage environment like Hadoop or S3 compatible storage, or in a cloud- based datalake, Alluxio's unified-namespace feature allows Presto, Impala, Drill, Dremio, Spark and Hive users to access remote data without knowing that the data is remote.
+And Alluxio's memory caching allows those users to access the data at "local data" query speeds.

 This git repo contains instructions and artifacts for launching Alluxio data orchestration on an EMR cluster.